UI design books you should read in 2023

 By Jeff Johnson

 As a UI designer, it’s important to understand what’s going on in our users’ minds so that we can create the most effective interface for them to use.
 This book delves into perceptual and cognitive psychology and how we can use it to create better interface designs.
 The author covers human choice and decision-making, hand-eye coordination, colour and vision, and attention span and memory.
 You’ll learn a bunch of user interface design rules as well as the science behind them, and you’ll be equipped to use them in your projects.
-A great read for those who are interested in the ‘why’ behind a UI design.

 By Chris Nodder